Cactusolo/rosid_NCOMMS-19-37964-T/README.md

         This script is a function sourced by `Fisse_test.R`; for more details, examples and usage, see [here](https://github.com/macroevolution/fisse); this script is redistributed here for convenience but users are advised to check the source repository for the most up-to-date version.

     - _**ES_SIM_Test.R**_
-      Run script for testing trait-dependent diversification using tip rate correlations with the continuous mean annual temperature dataset  for rosid subclades and the whole tree (see **Table S3**)
+      Run script for testing trait-dependent diversification using tip rate correlations with the continuous mean annual temperature dataset  for rosid subclades and the whole tree (see **Table 1**)

     - _**Fisse_test.R**_
-      Run script for testing state-dependent diversification with the two binary tropicality datasets using FiSSE for rosid subclades and the whole tree (see **Table S3**)
+      Run script for testing state-dependent diversification with the two binary tropicality datasets using FiSSE for rosid subclades and the whole tree (see **Table 2**)

     - _**Tm_traits_STRAPP.R**_
-      Run script for testing the correlation between tip rates and all three temperature data layers using STRAPP in BAMMtools for the 17 rosid ordinal subtrees (see **Table S4**)
+      Run script for testing the correlation between tip rates and all three temperature data layers using STRAPP in BAMMtools for the 17 rosid ordinal subtrees (see **Table S3**)

     - _**Pagle_lambda_test.R**_
       This script is used for testing the presence of phylogenetic niche conservatism in the three contemporary temperature niche datasets via the lambda transform and likelihood ratio test (see **Table S2**).

     - _**P_value_adjust_familywise.R**_
-      This script is used for computing family-wise adjusted _p-values_ for each trait and each statistical test type among the 17 rosid subclades  (see **Tables S3, S4**)
+      This script is used for computing family-wise adjusted _p-values_ for each trait and each statistical test type among the 17 rosid subclades  (see **Tables 1, 2, S3**)

+    - _**HiSSE_Runs.R**_
+      This script is used to run compared the fit of four different models: (one BiSSE-like model, one BiSSE-like null model, one HiSSE full model, and one HiSSE 2-state null model).
+All models and parameters are described in Table S4 (also see Supporting Information Method S3).
+      The purpose of this analysis is to test for associations between tropicality and 483 diversification rate, and to test for potential unobserved diversification drivers.

 + **Sensitivity Test**
     - _**sensitivity_test1_rosid_distribution_region_bias.R**_
-      This script computes and maps per-site species richness for sampled rosid species (see **Figure S2**).
+      This script computes and maps per-site species richness for sampled rosid species (see **Figure S1**).
+The same as "_Fig.S1_rosid_species richness_distribution.R_" in **misc** folder.

     - _**sensitivity_test2_drop_temp_species_Tm_traits_STRAPP.R**_
       Given evidence for over-representation in some non-tropical areas (results from the previous script; see main text), we implemented a sensitivity analysis by randomly dropping 10%, 30%, or 50% of non-tropical species, then rerunning STRAPP analyses and assessing the impact on estimated tip rates and downstream phylogenetic correlation (see **Table S5**).

+    - _**Fig.2.R**_
+      This script is used to generate Figure 2.
+It is combined scitpt with spatial anaylses of tip rates and tip age.
+See R scipts: "_sensitivity_test3_rosid_distribution_tiprates_bias.R_", "_Sensitivity_test/sensitivity_test4_rosid_distribution_tip-age.R_", "_Fig.2DTip_age_box_plot.R_" in *misc* folder.

 + **Regression Model Test**
-    - _**./misc/Fig_S1.DiverRate_TM_linear_and_exponential_regression_models_plot.R**_
+    - _**./misc/Fig_S2.R**_
-    This script plots the relationship of diversification rates from BAMM with global paleo-temperatures, fits linear and exponential regression models, and uses model choice via AIC to report correlation for the best-fit model for each rosid order (see **Figure S1**).
+    This script plots the relationship of diversification rates from BAMM with global paleo-temperatures, fits linear and exponential regression models, and uses model choice via AIC to report correlation for the best-fit model for each rosid order (see **Figure S2**).

 + **misc**
     - _**summary_datalayers_tropical_nontropical_percentage.R**_